How to Homestead – A Guide for Beginners

 #2 – Grow Your Own Food

 Gardening and growing your own food is an important part of homesteading life and living off the land.
-Both sets of grandparents had big garden beds and did a ton of canning and preserving.
+Both sets of grandparents had big gardens and did canning and preserving.

 Mom’s mom had a big poppy patch for bread seed poppies, to use in kolache, tea rings and rolache.
 We had fruit trees on the family farm for apples and plums.